scottarnold/SportServ-Docs/README.md

 ### Beyond Templating

-Sometimes while developing an ad your design will require contacting a 3rd party API, accessing a previously compiled object or simply updating the DOM with game data.
+Sometimes while building an ad your design will require contacting a 3rd party API, accessing a previously compiled object or simply updating the DOM with game data.
 To enable this, the `SportServ.init()` method returns an object named `sportserver`.

-The `sportserver` object also includes up to date game data (`sportserver.gamesData`) that you can access directly with javascript.
+The `sportserver` object includes up to date game data (`sportserver.gamesData`) that you can access directly with javascript and use in your ad.

 There are three events that will trigger your code: `RENDER`, `RERENDER` and `GAME_UPDATE`.
 Those events can be used in the pattern below.

+In the following example we reference a value from the `teams` (not shown) object by passing in a dynamic value from the `sportserver.gameData` object.
+Then we update the DOM direclty with this new data like you would in any other DOM manipulation.

 ``` javascript
 sportserver.events.on(